SwarupAusarkar/sales_analysis_datascience/README.md

 - 📊 Visualization: Matplotlib, Seaborn

 🔮 Future Improvements
 - 🤖 Add more machine learning models for better forecasting
-- 🏪 Support multiple coffee shops in one dataset
 - 🌙 Dark mode for the UI

 👨‍💻 Author